gluster/glusterdocs/docs/Troubleshooting/resolving-splitbrain.md

 ~~~
 ## ii) Select the file with the latest mtime as source
 `gluster volume heal <VOLNAME> split-brain latest-mtime <FILE>`
-As is perhaps self-explanatory, this command uses the brick which has the latest modification time for `<FILE>` and uses it as the source.
+As is perhaps self-explanatory, this command uses the brick having the latest modification time for `<FILE>` as the source for healing.

 ## iii) Select one of the bricks in the replica as the source for a particular file
 `gluster volume heal <VOLNAME> split-brain source-brick <HOSTNAME:BRICKNAME> <FILE>`
-Here, `<HOSTNAME:BRICKNAME>` is selected as source brick and `<FILE>` present in the source brick is taken as source for healing.
+Here, `<HOSTNAME:BRICKNAME>` is selected as source brick and `<FILE>` present in the source brick is taken as the source for healing.

 ### Example :
-Notice the md5 checksums and file size before and after heal.
+Notice the md5 checksums and file size before and after healing.

 Before heal :
 ~~~